B2B Appointment Setting: How to Book More (and Better Quality) Sales Meetings

 - Tell them exactly what they need to do next: Should they reply?
 Click your calendar link?
 Give you a call?
 Be super clear about what their next step is.

 It’s a lot to pack into a few sentences.
-Which is why one great tip is to share your email with the ideal customer within your own company.
+This is why one great tip is to share your email with the ideal customer within your own company.

 So for example, if your ideal customer is a VP of Marketing, then show your email to your VP of Marketing.
 Is it something they’d open and read?
 Does it make them want to connect with you?
 Ask for their honest opinion, because they’ll know better than anyone else.

 And don’t be afraid to get creative, either.
-Scott Barker, Head of Partnerships at Sales Hacker and his team use a “Fake Cold Call” email template for their cold outreach.
-Not only has it helped them land hundreds of sales appointments and contracts, but they consistently get a 70-80% response rate.
+Scott Barker, Head of Partnerships at Sales Hacker, and his team use a “Fake Cold Call” email template for their cold outreach.
+Not only has it helped them land hundreds of sales appointments and contracts, but they consistently get a 70-80 percent response rate.